HighwayChile/Assignment7_cs260_S24/README.md

 I am going to get away from the switch-based menu.
 I do love the old-timey feel, but even the older programs I use that have that sort of interface often have a simple parser that accepts the string input from the user, as well.
 So I will make a String-based hashtable! - questiontoself - should I use ascii, or built-in string libraries?
-It kind of sounds like it must be ascii... seek clarity.
+It kind of sounds like it must be ascii... seek clarity. - answers found.
+String works.

-Should I use a linked list or a binary tree?
-I struggled with the binary tree, so I am going to use that.
-I need more practice.
-Also, it sounds like binary tree is much better.

 TEST DESIGN - insert() test could work exactly like my previous testing method, where I insert values into the hastable then print out the hastable to verify the correct placement of the value in the hashtable.
 I liked the test functions I had written previously, but I really should make it into a separate module to make testing for the instructor more streamlined.

 I want my hashtable to give another chance to search after a failed search (contains())

+contains() should search each index value and compare using a for loop.

+insert() should take the input and look for an index in a linked list.
+Something like: for(i : total_capacity) {increment num_nodes and if the same as one}

+remove() could use cointains, and if cointains(key) is in the hastable, remove that value.
+I have this halfway set up.
+Need testing and verification.